Glens Falls Office

 Get Cataracts Treatment and Co-Management from an Optometrist on Our Optometry Team

-Cataract surgery can give your eyes a new lease of life.
-However, for a favorable outcome, pre and post-surgery may be able to help.
-If you need cataracts co-management services, reach out to us at Bay Optical, serving (518) 792-4140 Glens Falls, NY, (518) 587-2020 Saratoga, NY, (518) 692-2960 Greenwich, NY, (518) 623-2229 Warrensburg, NY, and the surrounding areas.
-Call us for an eye doctor on our optometry team.
+Cataract surgery can give your eyes a new lease on life.
+However, for a favorable outcome, pre-surgery and post-surgery care is essential.
+If you need cataract co-management services call us for an appointment and get scheduled with an eye doctor on our optometry team.

 Contact Us